Building Your First Overlanding First Aid Kit

 Your first-aid training level matters significantly.
 If you haven’t yet, consider taking a wilderness first-aid course.
 These courses enhance your ability to handle emergencies in remote areas where professional medical help might not be immediately available.

 Building a robust first aid kit tailored to your specific journey can significantly enhance your safety and peace of mind.
+The size and contents of a first aid kit should match the number of people in the group and the duration of the trip.

 The Foundation: Essential Supplies